Topics in this article include:

 If you are living off the land, if you are surrounded by forests, drink pure spring water from your own land, grow 100% of your own food or find your food in the wild, eat good amounts of raw food daily with your cooked food, do not eat a high fat diet (thus diluting your bile concentration while increasing constipation), have never consumed antibiotics or allowed mercury fillings in your teeth, and do not have a history of consuming genetically modified (GMO) food or chemically farmed, non-organic food, or chemically-laced city water, then additional herbal nutritional support may not be required, providing you include your own digestive spices and bitter foods with every meal, and adhere to wise food combining practices.

 While very few people might meet those requirements, the good news is, that a few years of a high quality lifestyle that follows the suggestions above, even after the fact, generally restores digestive powers, partly because you will be growing or wildcrafting your own herbs as well, and using them instead to activate your body's own digestive juices.

 Today's human is subject to numerous environmental influences and dietary habits which have diminished, and in some cases, nearly destroyed the body's ability to digest food properly.
 Yet, even though this is true, Nature has not left us without an answer.

 In ancient human diets bitter herbs, spices, raw foods, and fermented foods were consumed with meals as a matter of course.
 Their herbal knowledge far exceeded that of our own of today.

-Remnants of these ancient cultures can still be found in indigenous cultures today, whose levels of health also far exceed that of modern man (until, of course, the indigenous culture becomes westernized).
+Remnants of such ancient practices can still be found in indigenous cultures today, whose levels of health also far exceed that of modern man (until, of course, the indigenous culture becomes westernized).

 The ancestral lifestyle of living close to the earth has been all but lost in modern congested, high-rise style living.